MyNameIsTrez/grug-tests/development.md

 ## Notes

 If you want to see the detailed logs, run `LOGGING= ./tests.sh`.
+If you want the tests to be run in a shuffled order, run `SHUFFLED= ./tests.sh`.

 If you want to allow your compiler to optimize `grug.c` hard, run `OPTIMIZED= ./tests.sh`.
 If you want to allow your compiler to optimize `grug.c` extra hard, run `OPTIMIZED= CRASH_ON_UNREACHABLE= ./tests.sh`.